Note

 Important

-Excluding telemetry from test conversations from your queries
+Exclude telemetry from test conversations in your queries

 Your bot logs telemetry for all conversations, including those that happen within Copilot Studio during testing.
-If you want to exclude telemetry gathered during testing, you can extend your query with the designMode custom dimension that is captured on all events, and use a where clause in your query.
+If you want to exclude telemetry gathered during testing, extend your query by using the designMode custom dimension that all events capture, and use a where clause in your query.

 The following example shows all custom events, excluding those captured through the test canvas.